izzymg/sockparty/README.md

-# Sockroom
+# Sockparty

-Sockroom is a test implementation of a websocket chat-room with Golang and [nhooyr/websocket](https://github.com/nhooyr/websocket)
+Sockparty is a test implementation of a websocket chat-room with Golang and [nhooyr/websocket](https://github.com/nhooyr/websocket)